mattroumaya/surveymonkey/README.md

 <https://developer.surveymonkey.com/apps/8804/settings/> where it’s
 listed as your “Access Token”.

+*Developer’s note: That’s how a user can get a single account’s OAuth token.
+It might be preferable if users could authenticate from with R.
-*Editor’s note: I believe this ^^ is a specific to a single TNTP SurveyMonkey account.
-If someone has guidance for how users should obtain their OAuth token, more generally, please send to Sam or submit a pull request.*
+If someone has guidance for how users should obtain their OAuth token more generally, please submit a pull request or comment in an issue.*

 If this is set up successfully, the token will print when you run `getOption("sm_oauth_token")`.
 Guard this token: don’t share it and